Ben Affleck, Jennifer Garner Divorce Not Happening: ‘Taken Aback’ By Support

 “Ben is doing great.
 He is still very taken aback by the outpouring of support since making his very personal announcement.
 As always, he’s enjoying spending time with his children and friends, and working.”

-According to People Magazine, the actor has really come forward as a doting father and given Garner’s dedication towards her three children, she is happy to look for ways now to make their relationship work.
+According to People magazine, the actor has really come forward as a doting father and given Garner’s dedication towards her three children, she is happy to look for ways now to make their relationship work.
 The reports claim that the 44-year-old actress has had a change of heart.

 “Jen has called off the divorce.
 She really wants to work things out with Ben.
 They are giving things another try.
 There is always a chance of reconciliation.
 They love each other.
 They also really, really love their kids, and those kids love their parents.”